ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ### Description field

-There are two parts to the description, both of which are required.
+There are two parts to the description, both of which are required:

-The first is a summary of the pull request.
-This should clearly state the reason for the PR and what the changes entail.
-The second part requires the author to state what, if any, documentation changes also need to be made to accompany the changes.
+- The summary of the pull request clearly states the reason for the PR and what the changes involve.
+- The documentation section requires you to state what, if any, documentation changes need to accompany the code changes.

 ### Pull request type

-There are three pull request types and these correspond to the 3 main categories specified in semantic versionning, Patch, Feature (Minor) and Major.
+There are three pull request types, and these correspond to the three main categories specified in semantic versioning: patch, feature (minor) and major.

 #### Patch update